 There are many benefits of studying public administration.
+What is a degree in public administration?
 When you get a public administration degree, you’ll learn about the ins and outs of government work, and how to effectively implement government policies in a way that benefits the people the government serves.
 You’ll learn how to work around government red tape, finding ways to create positive change, save money, and help the government run more smoothly.
 One of the biggest benefits of studying public administration is that after you graduate, you’ll get to directly impact the community you choose to serve.

 If you’ve always wanted to get into government work, but want to stay out of politics, working in public administration may be the perfect fit for you.
 For people wondering, “is a degree in public administration worth it?” the answer is often yes for people who want to take an active role in creating positive change.

 One of the important considerations when you’re working to answer the question, “is a degree in public administration worth it?” is to understand the various settings in which you’re likely to work after you graduate.
 Most people who have their degree in public administration work for local, state, or federal government.

 In the federal government, the answer to, “where can a public administrator work?” can vary.
 Governmental agencies where public administrators are likely to work include the US Postal Service, the Environmental Protection Agency, the Federal Deposit Insurance Corporation, the Small Business Administration, the Securities and Exchange Commission, the Federal Emergency Management Agency, and more.

 While most people who get their public administration degree work for the government, some work for educational institutions, businesses in the private sector, non-government organizations, and non-profit organizations.
 Some people who work in public administration work abroad, and may travel frequently to learn how governments around the world implement programs to help their citizens.
 Jobs with public administration degree can be in many sectors.

 Public Policy Vs Public Administration